 Four Flyways Outfitters is committed to offering only the highest quality Alaska guided waterfowl hunts.
-This is achieved by strictly following all state and federal rules regarding waterfowl and upland hunting.
-Our policy is very simple; we will not aid or assist in any lawbreaking.
+This is achieved by strictly following all state and federal rules regarding fishing and waterfowl and upland hunting.
+Our policy is very simple: we will not aid or assist in any lawbreaking.
 If you violate any state or federal laws we will immediately contact the local State Troopers and/or Federal Fish and Wildlife officers to report you.
 No exceptions!
 We take our profession very seriously and we will not risk our business for anyone.
 Each guest will have a signed contract outlining the terms of their trip.
-This outlines the hunt dates, total hunt cost and other details.
+This outlines the hunt dates, total hunt cost, and other details.
 We require a 50% non-refundable deposit and highly recommend travel/hunt insurance to cover any weather delays or flight cancellations that can arise on short notice.
-We will not be held responsible for anything until you arrive in our lodge.
+We will not be held liable for anything until you arrive in our lodge.

 All our professional waterfowl guides are licensed and insured to hunt and guide in Alaska, and if carrying passengers in their boat, are also USCG licensed Captains.
 We enforce a 100% no drugs or alcohol policy while hunting.